Bryant offers eligible students an opportunity to earn academic credit by combining significant work experience with academic study.

 - If you are a transfer student, you must have completed one full semester to establish a GPA and prerequisite coursework before starting an internship.

-- To apply to internships posted on the Bryant Career Connection, you must attend the Orientation to Academic Internships.
-These sessions can also be viewed through a webinar.
-Contact us to schedule.
+- To apply to internships posted on the Bryant Career Connection, you must view the Orientation to Academic Internships.